yg2485/BayeSMART/README.md

 ```

 ## Tutorial for BayeSMART on DLPFC 10x Visium data
-The details of applying BayeSMART on one donor or four donors together are all provided in this toturial [file](https://yg2485.github.io/BayeSMART/Tutorials/Tutorials_DLPFC.html)
+The details of applying BayeSMART on one donor or four donors together are all provided in this tutorial [file](https://yg2485.github.io/BayeSMART/Tutorials/Tutorials_DLPFC.html)

 ## Tutorials for BayeSMART on single-cell SRT data